shreyaspadhy/Deep-Learning-CIS/README.md

-# Deep-Learning-CIS
+# Deep Learning at CIS

-This repository contains tutorials and resources to get started on Deep Learning at the Centre for Imaging Science at Johns Hopkins University
+This repository contains tutorials and resources to get started on Deep Learning at the [Centre for Imaging Science](http://www.cis.jhu.edu) at Johns Hopkins University

 ### PyTorch with Nvidia Docker and Jupyter Notebook